* Defence treaty gives U.S. extensive rights in Greenland

 EXIM, CCCC and BCEG did not reply when contacted via email and fax.

 Chinese activity in Greenland is met with strong opposition in Copenhagen.
-A defence treaty between Denmark and the United States dating back to 1951 gives the U.S. military almost unlimited rights in Greenland, where it has the Thule air base.
+A defence treaty between Denmark and the United States dating back to 1951 gives the U.S. military almost unlimited rights in Greenland, site of Thule air base.

 "We are deeply concerned.
 China has no business in Greenland," a high-ranking Danish government official in Copenhagen told Reuters on condition of anonymity.